r-zander/chrome-extension-casual-challenge/README.md

 ## Known Bugs

 - [x] "Delver of Secrets // Insectile Aberration" isn't shown as banned in search view even tho it is
+- [ ] If you find just a single card with a search, the extension doesn't do anything (because its supposed to be a search result but has the layout of a single card)

 ## Deployment